Danville police taking 'holistic approach' to investigation of recent Virginia Ave. violence

 DANVILLE, Va. - Danville police are literally taking steps to address concerns from residents after a weekend stabbing.

-Members of the police department were planning to hold a neighborhood walk Monday afternoon in and around the 300 block of Virginia Avenue.
+Members of the Danville police and fire departments held a community walk on Monday afternoon, talking to residents in and around the 300 block of Virginia Avenue about their concerns.

 A man was stabbed Saturday night at a house on the block.